 “Well, I certainly hope that we can make up.
 And there’s you know, again, I can only speak for myself.
-I’m a Christian and one of the most important parts of our faith is forgiveness.
-And that’s something I’m committed to,” Greene said on CNN’s “State of the Union” Sunday morning, without apologizing directly for her recent criticism of the president.
+I’m a Christian, and one of the most important parts of our faith is forgiveness.
+And that’s something I’m committed to,” Greene said Sunday on CNN’s “State of the Union,” without directly apologizing for her recent criticism of the president.

-“His remarks of course have been hurtful,” Greene said, adding: “I do support him and his administration.”
+“His remarks, of course, have been hurtful,” Greene added.
+“I do support him and his administration.”

-Greene, who was once one of Trump’s strongest allies on Capitol Hill, has since split from the administration on a number of issues — namely, in her vocal support for the full release of the Department of Justice’s files on Epstein.
+Greene, once one of Trump’s strongest allies on Capitol Hill, has split from the administration on a number of issues — chiefly her vocal support for the full release of the Department of Justice’s files on Epstein.

-Trump withdrew his support for Greene’s campaign for reelection via Truth Social post on Friday, writing that “all I see ‘Wacky’ Marjorie do is COMPLAIN, COMPLAIN, COMPLAIN!”
+Trump withdrew his support for Greene’s reelection campaign in a Friday post on Truth Social, writing, “All I see ‘Wacky’ Marjorie do is COMPLAIN, COMPLAIN, COMPLAIN!”

 “I understand that wonderful, Conservative people are thinking about primarying Marjorie in her District of Georgia, that they too are fed up with her and her antics and, if the right person runs, they will have my Complete and Unyielding Support,” Trump’s post continued.
 “She has gone Far Left, even doing The View, with their Low IQ Republican hating Anchors.”

-When Georgia’s Republican Gov. Brian Kemp withdrew his name from the bid to take on incumbent Sen. Jon Ossoff, Greene was floated as a potential candidate.
+When Georgia Republican Gov. Brian Kemp withdrew his name from the bid to take on incumbent Sen. Jon Ossoff, Greene was floated as a potential candidate.
 White House officials believe her discontent with Trump and his inner circle dates back to at least May, when Trump’s team attempted to convince Greene that she could not win the statewide race, an administration official told NOTUS.
-They said the conversation was an “honest” one, in an attempt to show her polling that she would not win the race.
+They said the conversation was “honest,” in an attempt to show her polling that she would not win the race.

-The congresswoman publicly denied any interest in the seat, saying “Even with a few good Republicans in the Senate, nothing changes.”
+Greene publicly denied interest in the seat, saying, “Even with a few good Republicans in the Senate, nothing changes.”

-Still, chatter about her complaints have reverberated in the White House behind the scenes for months since then, with aides frequently growing frustrated with her and ready to cast her aside for her perceived disloyalty.
+Still, chatter about her complaints have reverberated in the White House behind the scenes for months since then, with aides frequently growing frustrated with her and ready to cast her aside for what they view as disloyalty.
 In some ways, it was only a matter of time before that frustration spilled out into public view.

-Greene responded to Trump’s comments Friday, sharing screenshots of a text message she sent to Trump and a short conversation with White House aide Natalie Sharp.
+Greene responded to Trump’s comments Friday by sharing screenshots of a text message she sent him and a short conversation with White House aide Natalie Sharp.

 “President Trump just attacked me and lied about me,” Greene posted.
 “I haven’t called him at all, but I did send these text messages today.
 Apparently this is what sent him over the edge.
 The Epstein files.”

-Greene, who posted on Saturday that she had been the target of increased death threats since her falling out with Trump, said that she has no plans of reigning in her support for Epstein’s victims.
+Greene, who posted on Saturday that she had been the target of increased death threats since her falling out with Trump, said that she has no plans to rein in her support for Epstein’s victims.

-She was the first Republican to label the war between Israel and Gaza a genocide, and in recent weeks joined ranks with Democrats in supporting extensions to the expiring Affordable Care Act subsidies.
+She was the first Republican to label the war between Israel and Gaza a genocide, and in recent weeks joined Democrats in supporting an extension of Affordable Care Act subsidies set to expire at the end of the year.

 “There’s a lot of ideas, there’s a lot of bills, but there’s no consensus.
 And I think that’s a failure,” she continued.